Types of death that Term Insurance Plan covers and do not cover

 Natural death: Natural death refers to the death due to health-related problems.
 And this kind of death is secured by term insurance plans.
 In case the policyholder gets diagnosed with any ailment or disease and eventually succumbs, then the nominee(s) of the policy is eligible to receive the insurance payout.

-Accidental death: If the person’s demise is due to a mishap, then it is covered under a term insurance plan.
-Such as in case the policyholder met with an accident and passed away, then the insurance providers will pass the death benefit to the dependents of insured.
-However, if the policyholder found to be under the influence of alcohol or drugs or associated with any crime or getting away after breaching the law, leading to his or her accidental death, in that scenario the insurance claim gets rejected.
+Accidental death: If an individual dies due to an accident, then it is covered under a term insurance plan.
+Such as in case the policyholder met with an accident and succumbed because of the injuries caused due to the accident, then the insurance providers will pass the death benefit to the dependents of insured.
+However, if the policyholder found to be under the influence of alcohol or drugs or associated with any crime or getting away after breaching the law, leading to his or her accidental death, then the insurance claim gets rejected.
 Moreover, death due to adventure sports like rafting, skydiving, trekking etc. is also not covered under the term insurance policy.